software-mansion/radon-ide/packages/docs/docs/getting-started.md

 ### 🚧 Who can use this

 React Native IDE currently supports some subset of React Native projects due to a number of different setup options.
-We constantly work to improve this compatibility, and in case your project structure isn’t supported feel free to open an issue.
+We constantly work to improve this compatibility, and in case your project structure isn’t supported, feel free to open an issue.
 Below we list high-level requirements for the projects we support at the moment:

 - With React Native IDE you can only run iOS and Android applications.
 If your project supports other platforms, you should be able to use the IDE but only for launching the Android and iOS part of your project.